 Family Violence Information Sharing Scheme (FVISS): Family Violence Information Sharing Scheme authorises a select group of prescribed Information Sharing Entities to share information with one another for family violence risk assessment and risk management.

-Family violence: The Family Violence Protection Act 2008 defines family violence as behaviour towards a family member where the behaviour is:
+Family violence: The Family Violence Protection Act 2008 defines family violence as behaviour towards a family member where the behaviour:

 Information Sharing Entity (ISE): A person or body prescribed, or a class of person or body prescribed to be an Information Sharing Entity under the Child Information Sharing Scheme or Family Violence Information Sharing Scheme.